Web Server, WebSocket Server, UDP Server, IPv4 Stack.

 No Ethernet Port Required

 No ethernet port is required - PPP-Blinky uses a serial port to send IP packets to your PC.

-The code should run on all ARM mbed platforms, for example the LPC11U24 in the picture below:
+The code runs on most ARM mbed platforms such as the LPC11U24 shown in the picture below:

 In the image below Firefox web browser displays the main web page embedded into PPP-Blinky's code:

 WebSocket is the most popular protocol standard for real-time bidirectional TCP/IP communication between clients and servers.